dbt-labs/learn.getdbt.com/_ondemand/43216f3592f37d744f7d544614a2f997a5739641/models/review.md

 **ref Macro**
 * Models *can* be written to reference the underlying tables and views that were building the data warehouse (e.g. `analytics.dbt_jsmith.stg_customers`).
 This hard codes the table names and makes it difficult to share code between developers.
-* The `ref` function allows us to build dependencies between models in a flexible way that can be shared in a commmon code base.
+* The `ref` function allows us to build dependencies between models in a flexible way that can be shared in a common code base.
 The `ref` function will compiled to the name of the database object as it has been created on the most recent execution of `dbt run` *in the particular development environment.* This is determined based off the environment configuration in dbt Cloud - this was set up when the dbt Cloud project was created.
 * Example: `{{ ref('stg_customers') )}` compiles to `analytics.dbt_jsmith.stg_customers`.
 * The `ref` function also builds a DAG like the one shown below that will dbt uses to determine the order in which to build models.